mesqueeb/case-anything/README.md

   </tr>
 </table>

-These cases _**do not change the casing**_ of the words:

-- dotNotation
-- pathCase
-- spaceCase

-You can control wether or not to keep or strip away special characters like so:
+You can control wether or not to _keep or remove_ special characters like so:

 ```js
 camelCase('$catDog') === 'catDog'